 Similarly, though Vata Pitta and Kapha (collectively known as Tridosha) are present all over the body, Tridoshas are present more dominantly in certain places of the body.

-Vata is significantly present below umbelicus area – That is why, urination, motion, walking etc are controlled by Vata.
+Vata is significantly present below the umbilical area – That is why, urination, motion, walking etc are controlled by Vata.

-Pitta is significantly present in abdominal area – That is why, digestion is controlled by Pitta.
+Pitta is significantly present in the abdominal area – That is why, digestion is controlled by Pitta.

 Kapha is significantly present in chest and above areas.
 That is why, respiration, salivation etc are controlled by Kapha.

-Let us start from here and further explore the treasure of Ayurveda.
+Let us start from here and further explore the treasures of Ayurveda.